How to Use This Calculator

 Review Encoded/Decoded Output

-The calculator will instantly display the Atbash-ciphered text, along with letter counts, vowel share, and word analysis.
+The calculator will instantly display the Atbash-ciphered text, along with letter counts, vowel share, word analysis, and a dedicated Insights panel for deeper understanding.

 Example Calculation